kamranvat/scipy-project/README.md

 DQN with the default hyperparameters is instantiated with a very small neural network, whereas the optimized version uses a network of size 256x256.
 It would take longer than the 10k timesteps we provide to train the network to optimally get rewards.
 The RL baselines3 Zoo benchmark shows an average reward of 500 (the maximum for this environment) after 50k timesteps, showing the effectiveness of this approach.

+## About CartPole
+The CartPole environment is a classic benchmark problem in Reinforcement Learning (RL), designed to test an agent's ability to balance a pole on a moving cart.
+The agent can apply two discrete actions: pushing the cart left or right.
+The goal is to keep the pole balanced for as long as possible, while avoiding the pole from falling beyond a threshold angle or the cart moving out of bounds.
+Also, the environment is limited to a maximum of 500 timesteps, and since each timestep in which the pole has not fallen yields a reward of 1, a maximum reward of 500 can be achieved.

 ## Authors